 Who is using SOARA D-STAR Right now? – Visit the Live Usage Monitor

-ICOM has a new dual-band (single band at a time) D-STAR mobile, the ID-4100 that supports the new “Terminal” and “Access Point” modes.
+ICOM has a dual-band (single band at a time) D-STAR mobile, the ID-4100 that supports “Terminal” and “Access Point” modes.
 Terminal mode allows you to use the radio through a next generation ICOM G3 gateway to make contact with others around the world.
 Access Point mode allows you to provide a local “hotspot” to enable another radio to access the ICOM D-STAR network through the ID-4100.
 More information is available on the ICOM Web Site

 Update DV Dongle Software – Version 2.0

 Updated DVTool version 2.1 for DV3K (and DV Dongle)

 Read all instructions (1-6) carefully before beginning the registration process: